m00sey/toip-report/README.md

 ###### Nota bene
 Reviewing the activity on these repositories, we should decide on archive vs delete.
 There is a lot of boilerplate in here.

+## 2FA

+Configuring 2FA is described [here](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication)

+##### Recommendation

+Members of the ToIP with the "Owner" role must have 2FA enabled.
+2FA should be a prerequisite to adding any member to a team or role with administrative permissions.

+## New Team/Repository Archetype
+An example of team/repository configuration.

+### Scenario

+The TSWG wants to add a new Task Force "did:webs".
+The Task Force is responsible for creating a community specification describing a new, better, more secure DID method.

+##### Recommendation

+A new child team of `tswg` is created using the prefix of the parent, the `tf` suffix and a shortened name (first character of each word) `tswg-dw-tf`.

+The elected chairs/editors of the Task Force are added to the Team in GitHub.

+A new repository for the specification is created with the Working Group prefix `tswg-did-webs-specification`.

+The `tswg-dw-tf` is added as a collaborator on the repository with the "Maintainer" role.

+Any contributions from outside the members of the `tswg-dw-tf` GitHub Team, meaning any collaborator or member of the task force meetings, should be made through a fork/pull request workflow.

+##### Rational

+This limits the number of people with "administrative" roles within the organization while being inclusive of any contributing member.